HackBulgaria/Core-Java-1/7-Files1/problems.md

 ### Fix these subtitles
 Have you ever wanted to watch a movie, and all the cyrillic characters be like ������?

-Have you received an emails like "Greetings, dear �������"?
+Have you ever received emails like "Greetings, dear �������"?

 These things happen because of different encoding and decoding schemes used.